napari/napari/docs/MISSION_AND_VALUES.md

 ## Our founding principles

-The original napari team came together around a shared vision for a Python based image viewer that was
+The founding napari team came together around a shared vision for a Python based image viewer that is

 - n-dimensional first